-On 2nd August 2019, Caltex customers learned they were no longer able to access fuel savings via the AA Smartfuel loyalty programme at Caltex.
+On 2nd August 2019, Caltex customers learned they were no longer able to access fuel savings via the AA Smartfuel loyalty programme.
 Cue potential frustration, confusion, and a massively detrimental effect on fuel volume.
 How could Caltex convince customers they had something better to offer now that they were no longer part of AA Smartfuel – and protect volume and market share?

 Enter Pumped.
 Pumped was the existing fuel loyalty programme at Z Energy, with Fly Buys and Airpoints as partners.
 This was a strong proposition for Caltex, offering customers not only every day fuel discounts but the added benefit of being able to earn Fly Buys points or Airpoints dollars every time they fuel up.
 Caltex took an offence strategy, directly competing with AA Smartfuel with a goal to get as many customers to switch to Pumped as possible.